NextCenturyCorporation/mcs-pipeline/README.md

 Note: This script does not stop your cluster.
 You should be sure to stop your cluster (See Common Ray Commands) or carefully terminate your AWS instances associated with the cluster.

+#### Log Parsing

+If run_eval.sh is run with 'ts -s', the output logs can be parsed by the pipeline/log_parser.py.
+This command will split the logs into logs per working node and then use some regex to report some metrics on how long different portions of a run took.
+At the moment, the script output is somewhat rough and it only has good support for tracking opics logging.

 #### Script Overview

 This script performs the following actions: